kaaartik/cicd-project/README.md

 ---

-#### Step 4: **Allow HTTP Traffic on Port 8080 and access Jenkins Web Interfac**
+#### Step 4: **Allow HTTP Traffic on Port 8080 and access Jenkins Web Interface**
 1. Make sure the security group of your EC2 instance allows inbound traffic on port 8080.
-2. Open your browser and access Jenkins by navigating to http://<your-ec2-public-ip>:8080
+2. Open your browser and access Jenkins by navigating to http://(your-ec2-public-ip):8080

 ---